-Explanation of the fund's risk profile
+Explanation of the master fund's risk profile

-The performance of the fund is influenced in particular by the following factors, which give rise to both opportunities and risks:
+The performance of the master fund is influenced in particular by the following factors, which involve both opportunities and risks:

-- Risk of price changes in equities

-- Currency risk
+- Risk of price changes in equities - Currency risk

-- Concentration risk

-In addition, the fund may temporarily concentrate more or less intensively on particular sectors, countries or market segments.
+In addition, the master fund may temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.